tjk/pokelike/README.md

 ## TODO

 - [x] it's time to split up pokelike.c!
-- [ ] deal with the "copyright infringement" (ie. move assets to submodule?)
+- [ ] deal with the "copyright infringement" (ie. move assets to submodule?) -> procedural music generation
+- [ ] back-off when triggering a battle (so don't re-enter a battle immediately)
+- [ ] flicker from render loop pretty bad on linux during battle state